FAForever/wiki-pages/Development/AI/AI-Modding.md

 ```
 Feel free to use the example above to help get you started.

-## AI Example, and getting started using MicroAI as a starting point
+## (GPG style AI) AI Example, and getting started using MicroAI as a starting point

 A bare-bones AI implementation is available on [GitHub](https://github.com/HardlySoftly/Forged-Alliance-AI)
 - Including MicroAI